shshshamilll/ADBOT/README.md

 # ADBOT
 ## Overview
-This repository belongs to the "аддикция" community on VK (https://vk.com/addiktsiya)
+This repository belongs to the "аддикция" community on VK (https://vk.com/addiktsiya) and presents specific image generation tools: redrawing the entire image and the area you selected in particular in such a way that the redrawn area contains text describing the image with words from the song
 ## Usage
 ### Preparation
-Before using the repository tools, you must create a weights folder inside the SAM folder and execute the following code inside that folder:
+Before using the repository tools, you must create a "weights" folder inside the "SAM" folder and execute the following code inside that folder:
 ```
 wget -q 'https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth'
 ```